 When it comes to healthcare consumerism, the app economy is seen as a convenient means by which patients can use these technologies.
 Apps will do away with a lot of complexities; for the long lines and lack of transparency, consumers are in for a pleasant surprise.

-Patients are able to make hospital appointments, see their lab test, as well as communicate with their doctors, from the palm of their hands and from the comfort of their homes.
+Patients are able to make hospital appointments, dental appointments with the Dentist in Turlock, see their lab test, as well as communicate with their doctors, from the palm of their hands and from the comfort of their homes.

 As innovations continue to happen in the app industry, it also means doctors will have more information about their patients, while at the same time; this information is streaming from many sources.
 This allows the healthcare professional to have enough data to make critical interpretations as well as definite treatment options for their patients.